beldeezy/readar/README.md

   - Health check endpoint at `/health`
   - Production-safe start command (binds to `0.0.0.0` and uses `$PORT`)
   - Environment: `ENV=production`, `DEBUG=false`
+- **Render needs `DATABASE_URL`; Supabase vars required for magic link auth**
+  - Alembic migrations will run successfully with only `DATABASE_URL` set
+  - The backend will start without Supabase vars, but authentication features will return a 500 error with a clear message
 - Local development (`make dev-backend`) remains unchanged and unaffected
 - All secrets should be set in Render Dashboard, not committed to git